zhaohualu/nlp4pro1/README.md

 # Datasets format

-The data are stored in the data folder.
+The data are stored in the folder named `data` in the same folder with the `.py` files.

 The data needs to be in `tsv` format, with four columns, and no header.